stacks-network/docs/guides-and-tutorials/running-a-signer/how-to-monitor-signer.md

 Before we begin, create a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/monitor-applications/application-observability/grafana-cloud/) account (they offer a free tier that you can use).

+Once done, access your dashboard and:

+1. Click on "Connections", then
-Once done, access your dashboard, click on "Connections", "Add new connection", and select "Hosted Prometheus metrics".
-Select "Via Grafana Alloy", then on step 2 select "Run Grafana Alloy" to generate an API token.
-Note the token `GCLOUD_RW_API_KEY` and the params `GCLOUD_HOSTED_METRICS_URL` and `GCLOUD_HOSTED_METRICS_ID`, we will use them later.
+2. "Add new connection", and
+3. select "Hosted Prometheus metrics".
+4. Now select "Via Grafana Alloy", then
+5. on step 2, select "Run Grafana Alloy" to generate an API token.

+Note the token `GCLOUD_RW_API_KEY` and the parameters `GCLOUD_HOSTED_METRICS_URL` and `GCLOUD_HOSTED_METRICS_ID`, we will use them later.

 ### Configuring the Signer and the Stacks node